Papajohn77/Budget-Management/README.md

 **Expenses** entries can belong to the following categories:
 - Housing
 - Entertainment
-- Health & Medical
+- Health
 - Investments
 - Food
 - Transportation
-- Salary
-- Dividents
-- PassiveIncome
-- Others
+- Other

 **Income** entries can belong to the following categories:
 - Salary
-- Dividents
+- Dividends
 - PassiveIncome
-- Others
+- Other

 ---